Digital-Naturalism-Laboratories/Mothbox/docs/docs/usage/learning.md

 `"Armed" mode - pin 4 only plug plugged in, or any other configuration than off mode`

-`"Off" mode - pins 3 and 4 plugged in`
+`"Standby" mode - pins 3 and 4 plugged in`

 ## Physically Setup the Mothbox